cockroachdb/docs/v19.2/performance-tuning.md

    - Run commands in Step 5 above.
 5. Check rebalancing:
    - SSH to instance 4, 8, or 12.
-   - Run `SHOW EXPERIMENTAL_RANGES` from Step 11 below.
+   - Run `SHOW RANGES` from Step 11 below.
 6. Test performance:
    - Run the SQL commands in Step 12 below.
 You'll need to SSH to instance 8 or 12 as suggested.
 7. Partition the data:
    - SSH to any node and run the SQL in Step 13 below.
 8. Check rebalancing after partitioning:
    - SSH to instance 4, 8, or 12.
-   - Run `SHOW EXPERIMENTAL_RANGES` from Step 14 below.
+   - Run `SHOW RANGES` from Step 14 below.
 8. Test performance after partitioning:
    - Run the SQL commands in Step 15 below.
 You'll need to SSH to instance 8 or 12 as suggested.
 -->